 And the purchase order is the paperwork that is sent to the supplier to formally purchase the goods.
 Purchase order approval is the process by which the company keeps track of who ordered something; what was actually ordered; when the order was initiated and finally, the requisition approval date.

-There are several benefits to automating the entire procurement process for NetSuite.
+There are several benefits to automating the purchasing process for NetSuite.

-- You get full control over your spend and rein in maverick buying
+- You get full control over your spend and rein in maverick spending

 - It’s much easier for your employees to create or approve orders